benjsicam/nodejs-graphql-microservices/README.md

 # Node Graphql + gRPC microservices

-This project is a [monorepo](https://gomonorepo.org/) containing a GraphQL API gateway with gRPC back-end microservices all written in Node.js.
+This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API gateway with [gRPC](https://grpc.io/) back-end microservices all written in Node.js.
 This project is mainly used for learning/trial purposes only.

 ## Architecture Overview

 The GraphQL API acts as a gateway/proxy for the different microservices it exposes.
-The resolvers of the GraphQL API make calls to the gRPC servers/microservices in the back-end through gRPC client implementations of the back-end services defined through protocol buffers.
-The gRPC microservices then acts as middleware to connect to databases or any other service it needs to serve requests.
+The resolvers of the GraphQL API make calls to the gRPC servers/microservices in the back-end through gRPC client implementations of the back-end services which are defined through [Protocol Buffers](https://developers.google.com/protocol-buffers/) that also serves as the data interchange format.
+The gRPC microservices then handles the request to connect to databases or any other service it needs to serve requests.

 ### Diagram